Tolkien Gateway

 The Tolkien Gateway is a fan wiki that documents J. R. R. Tolkien's fantasy world of Middle-earth.
 It is respected and used by scholars.
 In 2023, it won a Tolkien Society Award.
-It has been described as "essential" in A Companion to J. R. R. Tolkien.
+A Companion to J. R. R. Tolkien described it as "essential".

 Website

 Coverage

 The Tolkien Gateway is a fan wiki that documents all the characters, places, objects, and events in J. R. R. Tolkien's fantasy world of Middle-earth, with citations to Tolkien's texts.
 It provides some coverage of related non-Tolkien items such as films, actors, games, music, images, and scholarly books.
 It has interviewed Tolkien scholars such as John D. Rateliff.
 As of June 2025, the site had 12,952 content pages and 15,364 uploaded files.

 Scholarly recognition

 The site is described in Stuart D. Lee's 2014 scholarly handbook A Companion to J. R. R. Tolkien as "the main source to start a review of the plethora of Tolkien-based online materials."
 It is referenced in scholarly works such as VII, Journal of Tolkien Research, and Social Science Computer Review.